 Improving Mood, Clearing Perception & Breaking Addictions with Nutritional Neurotransmitter Support

 The human body uses chemical messengers in the form of neurotransmitters to relay signals between and within our nervous system and our somatic body.
-Various neurotransmitters jump across the synaptic space between our nerves or other effector cells (muscles, sensory organs, glands…) in a highly controlled and specific manner.
+Various neurotransmitters jump across the synaptic space between our nerves and other cells (muscles, sensory organs, glands…) in a highly controlled manner.

-Back to our little story: Neurotransmitter signaling basically accounts for every nook and cranny of our personality: including all of our thought patterns, moods, emotions, desires, and the clarity (or warping) of the perceptions of our various “realities”.
+Neurotransmitter signaling basically accounts for every nook and cranny of our personality: thought patterns, moods, emotions, desires, and the clarity (or warping) of the perceptions.
 Neurotransmitters also underlie the storing and recollection of all our memories, our dreams and even allow us to perceive and record our imaginations.
-Suffice it to say that no part of life as we know it as animals would be possible without them.

-Ostensibly, it’s possible exert a deep control of our mental-emotional states by modulating our neurotransmitter signaling.
+We can exert a deep control of our mental-emotional states by modulating our neurotransmitters.
 For better or worse, we are already well on the way to doing this.
-On the surface this kind of intervention might sound desirable.
-Over the long term, I am certain it would obliterate too much of the texture of the human experience.

 - Dopamine (DA)

 - γ-Aminobutyric Acid (GABA)